5 integration trends to keep an eye on in 2025

 The challenges of managing and maintaining integrations

-When you pair these findings with the fact that many organizations want to implement several integrations throughout the year (e.g. 50% want to build 15 or more integrations in 2024), it becomes clear that the in-house approach to building and maintaining integrations isn’t sustainable.
+When you pair these findings with the fact that many organizations want to implement several integrations throughout the year (e.g. 50% want to build 15 or more integrations throughout the year), it becomes clear that the in-house approach to building and maintaining integrations isn’t sustainable.

 The number of product integrations that organizations hope to build in 2024